Application Configuration Management #

 - Versioning: This is one of the more complex elements of an Internal Developer Platform.
 From a conceptual point of view, you want to make sure that your Internal Developer Platform versions a baseline configuration that is then changed for any specific application and environment (see also Environment Management).
 Changes should ideally be possible in a declarative way in Git, via a user interface (UI), command-line interface (CLI), or API to accommodate different preferences within your developer teams.

 - Portability: Your Internal Developer Platform should not lock you in from a technical point of view.
 Otherwise, it can easily become a single source of failure.
 Portability is an important aspect to avoid this pitfall.
 Ideally, your Internal Developer Platform allows you to store standard manifests for each deployment in a file system or even Git-based repository.
 This allows you to run deployments even if your Internal Developer Platform is not available.

-- Secrets Management: Secrets Management: Managing secrets comes with a lot of challenges, especially in the everyday life of developer teams.
+- Secrets Management: Managing secrets comes with a lot of challenges, especially in the everyday life of developer teams.
 There are still too many secrets checked into (maybe even publicly available) repositories; often accidentally.
 An Internal Developer Platform should support your DevOps team as well as your developers in managing secrets in a convenient and secure way.